Linkedin

 • Check your credit score.
 If it’s not where you want it to be, find out what you need to do to improve it.

-• Review your budget to see where a HELOC payment might fit into it.
+• Review your budget to find out where a HELOC payment might fit into it.

 Author Information